 Springfield Education Association (SEA) is a local association that was chartered in 1961, from the collective assembly of Springfield 186 educators and education professionals.
-Its membership consists of approximately 1250 professionals from within Springfield Public Schools District 186 and is an affiliate of Illinois Education Association (IEA) and the National Education Association (NEA).
+Its membership consists of approximately 1200 professionals from within Springfield Public Schools District 186 and is an affiliate of Illinois Education Association (IEA) and the National Education Association (NEA).
 It represents all teachers, school nurses, applied behavior analysts, and all regular certified personnel, including all full-time and part-time Workforce Investment Area, alternative education teachers, and adult and continuing education teachers, all full-time and regularly employed part-time security personnel and teaching assistants, including Early Start Teaching Assistants, Kindergarten Teaching Assistants, Classroom Teaching Assistants, P.E.
 Teaching Assistants, Vocational Teaching Assistants, Technology Facilitators, Sign Language Interpreters, Braillists, Title 1 Teaching Assistants, TAOEP Assistants, Occupational and Physical Therapists and their assistants.
-It is entirely funded from the voluntary dues of its members, and its strength comes from the member’s commitment to be honest about public education, advocate for ourselves collectively, display our connections in the community and tout the great work we do for students and families that we all serve.
+It is entirely funded from the voluntary dues of its members, and local strength comes from the member’s commitment to be honest about public education, advocate for ourselves collectively, display our connections in the community and tout the great work we do for students and families that we all serve.

 The purpose of SEA is to promote the general welfare of the membership, provide and maintain a professional staff of superior quality, provide effective channels of communications in all matters affecting the profession, strive for an educational system that seeks to meet the educational needs of all persons, encourage educators to exercise their rights and privileges as citizens and to accept leadership in civic affairs, and provide leadership and coordination in the efforts of the membership in the attainment and maintenance of a comprehensive matters agreement.